tomato42/marvin-toolkit/README.md

 ##### Summary

-Given the above notes, we suggest running the following set of probes to look for side channels in the implementation:
+Given the above notes, we suggest running the following set of probes to look for side channels in an implementation:

 * `no_structure`
 * `no_padding` with message length 48